 He’s doing affiliate marketing, and his focus at the moment is on developing thicker, fully built out sites in “high dollar” niches.
-Most affiliate marketing industries have lots of saturation though, so Todd suggests that people getting into the game build a niche site first, since it’ll be easier.
+Most affiliate marketing industries have lots of saturation though, so Todd suggests that people getting into the game build a niche site first since it’ll be easier.

 “Do something you like, that’s profitable, then cross-promote other sites [that are more lucrative],” said the Stuntman.

-Michael Gray joined the conversation at this point and gave me the example of the Motley Fool, who have built a community of passionate users.
+Michael Gray joined the conversation at this point and gave me the example of the Motley Fool, who has built a community of passionate users.
 My notes are hazy on this point, but I think he was getting at the fact that a passionate community can be a valuable asset, especially as it makes your revenue defensible against search engine mood swings.

 The conversation moved to blackhat issues at this point.

-Mike highlighted that some of the drugs spammers promote are illegal to sell without a license.
+Mike highlighted that some of the drug spammers promote are illegal to sell without a license.
 Further to this insight, Mike contributed what I think is a somewhat obvious point yet hasn’t been made in any blog/forum/site/book I read, which is saying something: “Blackhats today need technical proficiency.
 You need to be a programmer.
-There are no blackhat marketers,” [ the way there are succesful whitehat SEOs whose success is based on their marketing prowess and comes in spite of not being skilled with code].
+There are no blackhat marketers,” [ the way there are successful whitehat SEOs whose success is based on their marketing prowess and comes in spite of not being skilled with code].